mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

       **Inheritance:**

-      This bit is inherited if :c:member:`~PyTypeObject.tp_call` is also inherited.
+      This bit is inherited for types with the :c:macro:`Py_TPFLAGS_IMMUTABLETYPE` flag set, if
+      :c:member:`~PyTypeObject.tp_call` is also inherited.

       .. versionadded:: 3.9

-      .. versionchanged:: 3.12

-         This flag is now removed from a class when the class's :py:meth:`~object.__call__` method is reassigned.

-         This flag can now be inherited by mutable classes.

    .. c:macro:: Py_TPFLAGS_IMMUTABLETYPE